ottlinger/spamschutz/README.md

 ## Reports ##

 A current snapshot's maven [site reports](https://ottlinger.github.io/spamschutz/) is a good place to start to understand the application without trying it.

-## DEPRECATED: Applet ##
-To run this class as an applet you need to run
-  * ```mvn clean install```
-  * Launch ```./target/classes/applet.html``` for an example HTML integration
-  * Launch ```./target/classes/appletxhtml.html``` for an example XHTML integration

-Due to the current security issues with Java Applet this way is not recommeneded and is addressed in issue #20.
-As of 2015-12 it's not possible to integrate Spamschutz into an HTML page without warnings - therefore this way is deprecated.